The 5 top customer service AI platforms I tested in 2026: What you need to know

 Cons:

-Freshdesk’s AI features are spread across different plans and add-ons.
+Pricing: Freshdesk’s AI features are structured to scale with your business through different plans and add-ons.

 • Pro Plan: $49/agent/month (billed annually).
 This includes 500 free "Freddy AI Agent sessions" per month.